TITLE 6 PRIMARY AND SECONDARY EDUCATION

 graduation requirements;

-the alignment of district or charter school curricula with New Mexico content
+(8) ensure the alignment of charter school

-that district or charter school funds are appropriately managed and disbursed
+(9) ensure that charter school funds are

-in accordance with laws, regulations and terms of grants;
+appropriately managed and disbursed in accordance with laws, regulations and

-the annual district or charter school budget;
+(10) approve the annual charter school

-responsible for oversight of revenue and expenditures within the district or
+(11) be responsible for oversight of revenue

-charter school budget; and
+and expenditures within the charter school budget; and

 (12) coordinate

-School Personnel Act (Chapter 22, Article 10-A NMSA 1978).
+Act (Chapter 22, Article 10-A NMSA 1978).

 C. Duties